oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Before planning and applying, go to the Okta API Scopes tab of your app integration in the admin console, and revoke the `okta.users.manage` scope.
 When you try to run `terraform plan`, you'll get a 403: `the API returned an error: The access token provided does not contain the required scopes., Status: 403 Forbidden`

-Grant that `okta.users.manage` scope again, and the plan will succeed.
+Grant that `okta.users.manage` scope again in the console, and the plan will succeed.

 Now in `main.tf`, in the Okta Terraform provider configuration, try taking away the `okta.users.manage` scope, so that the scopes line looks like this: